intergi/playwire-react-native-package/README.md

     ```

 4. Once installing has been finished, the set of dependencies should be resolved.
 Follow the [Dependencies installation](#dependencies-installation) section to resolve all required dependencies.
-5. Search for the configuration files emailed by your Playwire Account Manager.
-You should have files for both iOS and Android.
+5. Search for the initialization metadata (`publisherId`, `appId` and `version`) emailed by your Playwire Account Manager.
-6. Copy and paste the file to iOS project assets (for the iOS file) and Android project assets (for the Android file).
-7. Follow the [Project Configuration](#project-configuration) section to adjust project's configuration.
+6. Follow the [Project Configuration](#project-configuration) section to adjust project's configuration.
-8. Import the `Playwire React Native SDK` to your project.
+7. Import the `Playwire React Native SDK` to your project.

     ```ts
     import {Playwire} from '@intergi/react-native-playwire-sdk';
     ```

-9. Build and run your React Native project.
+8. Build and run your React Native project.

 ## Dependencies installation